So, You Think You Love Horses?

 Jodhpurs

 [Riding Apparel] Jodhpurs are riding breeches that are cut full through the hips and close-fitting from knee to ankle.
 They often are reinforced by leather patches in the inside of the thighs and the knees and they are designed to the worn with boots.
 Common blue jeans often have seams that rub the legs during horseback riding but jodhpurs are specifically made for riding and more comfortable.
+True jodhurs were common in years past, but more modern breeches are cut more narrowly through the hips.

 -